posva/dominion/README.md

 The original game [Dominion](http://en.wikipedia.org/wiki/Dominion_(card_game)) was created by Donald X. Vaccarino and published by Rio Grande Games.
 The online version [playdominion.com](http://playdominion.com) was developed by Goko (I think :no_mouth:).
-Any picture used for the cards belong to them and do not apply to the project Licence (which is not defined yet)
+Any picture used for the cards belong to them and do not apply to the project Licence.